High-performance deep spiking neural networks with 0.3 spikes per neuron: Generalization to other neuronal dynamics

 \section{Generalization to other neuronal dynamics}

-\paragraph{Linearization of the double exponential} In this paper we solve the vanishing-gradient problem for a spiking neural network with piecewise linear postsynaptic potential, i.e. a spike at time $t_j^{(n-1)}<t$ causes a response:
+\paragraph{Linearization of the double exponential} In this paper we solve the vanishing-gradient problem for a spiking neural network with piecewise linear postsynaptic potential, i.e. an input spike at time $t_j^{(n-1)}<t$ causes the following response $a_i^{(n)}(t)$ in neuron $i$ of layer $n$: